Back to List

 Note: Because one boat launch can access, say, both a lake and a river or both the upstream and downstream portions of a river, not all paddling trips at a given site will necessarily encounter all of the features listed.

-Type of Access: Boat launch for hand carried boats
+Type of Access: Boat ramp, portage

 ADA Accessible Boat Launch? no

 Shoreline: The shoreline both above and below the dam is low and sandy so access is very easy.
+In theory small trailered boats could be launched here but this is mostly a launch for hand-carried boats.

 Float/Dock: no